-The Winter 2021 application is now closed.
-Please check back next fall for the Winter 2022 application.
+Please check back in September for the Winter 2024 application.

 Students will be notified about their application status in early December.
-30 students from the University of Michigan will be selected to participate and up to 25 non U-M students will be offered a position in the program.
+30 students from the University of Michigan will be selected to participate.

 Who should apply to participate in the workshop and mentoring program?

 Students should demonstrate strong academic potential, with an interest in connecting with graduate students and faculty around research and mentorship opportunities.
 Preference is given to individuals who have little to no research experience and are unsure how to get involved.
 University of Michigan CSP and transfer students are especially encouraged to apply.
 The program is aimed to support first-year through junior Psychology & Biopsychology, Cognition & Neuroscience (BCN) majors or intended majors, with a particular focus on students who meet 1 or more of the criteria below: